 The Hildan Ambassador’s Education, an Applied Learning Programme aims to develop confident communicators through an enriched global education, inculcating critical and inventive thinking and communication skills and applying them in various social and cultural contexts.
 Imprints Alive, a Learning for Life Programme, on the other hand, aims to nurture creative and cultured Hildans who edify lives, by integrating Character and Citizenship into the Aesthetics programme.

 As a community of educators and professionals, the staff at St Hilda’s Primary continuously strive to provide a caring and stimulating learning environment to bring out the best in every child.
-We encourage our young learners to discover and develop their interests and talents, grow their social, emotional competencies and develop into God-fearing citizens of the 21st century.
+We encourage our young learners to discover and develop their interests and talents, grow their social, emotional competencies and develop into future-ready citizens of the 21st century.

-A firm believer that “it takes a whole village to raise a child”, St Hilda’s Primary forges strong partnerships with parents, alumni, the school management committee, the church as well as external organisations and overseas partner schools.
+A firm believer that “it takes a whole village to raise a child”, St Hilda’s Primary forges strong partnerships with parents, alumni, the school management committee, our chaplaincy as well as external organisations and overseas partner schools.
 The many hands approach enables us to enhance the quality of education in the school and enrich the life of every child that passes through the gates of St Hilda’s Primary School.

 Mrs Daphne Yeoh Principal